-Perfect for bridesmaids, this petite bouquet featuring lavender and sprigs of rosemary is just the thing for a backyard summertime soirée.
+Perfect for bridesmaids, this petite bouquet featuring lavender and sprigs of rosemary is just the thing for a summertime backyard soirée.

 This elegant-yet-natural bouquet by Carolyn's Flowers features trailing eucalyptus amongst the roses, ranunculus, and hydrangeas.

-Eucalyptus is nestled in with the pink roses and peonies in this gorgeous arrangement by Wilder Floral Co.
+Eucalyptus is nestled in with pink roses and peonies in this gorgeous arrangement by Wilder Floral Co.

 Rosemary, sage, and ivory roses come together in this sweet bouquet, perfect for any boho bride.

 Jasmine and leafy eucalyptus freshen up this classic blush and white rose bouquet by Fleurs De France.

 This wild bouquet—created by Hattie Fox at That Flower Shop—is comprised of sage with accents of pale pink and ivory, thanks to dahlias and garden roses.

 New York City florist Blush Designs created this pretty bridal bouquet filled with fragrant lavender and white and blush peonies.